Mapping All Hallows

 By the mid-nineteenth century, All Hallows Staining was under threat due to development and due to the consolidation of London parishes amid the flight of many Londoners from an increasingly industrialized city to the leafy suburbs.
 Its tower - built in roughly 1320 - and several graves in its small adjacent cemetery are all that remain.

 Beginning in 1852, All Hallows Staining became the likely home to Francis John Stainforth's groundbreaking library, a modern, even proto-feminist site of recovery and preservation of fifteenth- through nineteenth- century women writers.
-His extensive manuscript catalogue of these writers, held by Special Collections, CU Boulder Libraries, is available digitally through the CU Digital Library and is transcribed and searchable through the Stainforth Library of Women Writers directed by Kirstyn Leuner, with general editors Deborah Hollis and Kate Ozment.
+His extensive manuscript catalogue of these writers, held by Special Collections, CU Boulder Libraries, is available digitally through the CU Digital Library and is transcribed and searchable through the Stainforth Library of Women Writers directed by Kirstyn Leuner, with general editor Deborah Hollis.

 Curated by Susan Guinn-Chipman, with special thanks to Kirstyn Leuner, Deborah Hollis, Michael Harris, and the Stainforth team and to Nickoal Eichmann-Kalwara of the Center for Research Data and Digital Scholarship.
 A very special thanks also to the Center for Humanities and the Arts, CU Boulder, for their support.
 Image: Ordnance Survey, detail, London, 1896, Courtesy of the National Library of Scotland.